x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/view-statistics.md

 > The value for the _Identity_ parameter must include the path to the public folder.
 For example, if the public folder Marketing existed under the parent folder Business, you would provide the following value: `\Business\Marketing`

 For detailed syntax and parameter information, see [Get-PublicFolderStatistics](https://docs.microsoft.com/powershell/module/exchange/sharing-and-collaboration/get-publicfolderstatistics).

+Note that some parameters and settings might be available only in Exchange Online or only in Exchange Server.

 ## Use the Exchange Management Shell to view statistics for public folder items